Skip to Main Content

 Insights

 When it comes to managing a successful family business, the head of the family is often reluctant to share control and involve other family members in the process.
-Perhaps it’s a matter of pride, control, or a combination of factors, but the scenario is common among modern day family business owners.
+Perhaps it’s a matter of pride, control, or a combination of factors, but this mindset is common among modern-day family business owners.
+But do you know what would happen to your business if you became incapacitated or died, unexpectedly?
+Who would step in to manage day-to-day operations?
+Even if you have a successor in mind, is that successor even capable of running the business?
+Many business owners have no idea.

 Disclosures: